walmartlabs/concord-website/docs/plugins/kube.md

 - `action`: the action to perform, defaults to `apply`.
 - `admin`: connect as cluster administrator or not, defaults to `false`.
 - `adminSecretsPassword`: the password for getting admin secrets from concord.
-- `dir`: The directory where the Kubernetes manifests are, defaults to `k8s`.
+- `dir`: The directory where the Kubernetes manifests are, defaults to `k8s` for kubectl and `k7e` for kustomize.
-- `namespace`: the namespace to apply the kubectl manifests.
+- `namespace`: the namespace to apply the kubectl manifests to.
-- `namespaceSecretsPassword`: the password for getting namespace secrets from concord.
+- `namespaceSecretsPassword`: the namespace password.
 - `target`: query object for selecting clusters.
 Commonly used values are:
     `cluster_id`, `cluster_seq`, `country`, `profile`, `provider`, and `site`.
     `cluster_id: <an_id>` targets a single cluster, while a `provider: azure` targets every azure cluster in the inventory.

-When the application is deployed all cluster variables from the inventory are replaced in the yaml files.
+When the application is deployed, all cluster variables from the inventory are replaced in the yaml files.
 The most useful is `${cluster.ingress}`, but other variables from the inventory may be useful too.
-Find the variables for your cluster with `sledge get cluster --cluster_id <my-cluster-id>`
+Find the variables for your cluster with `sledge get cluster --cluster_id <my-cluster-id>`.

+Example data from inventory:

 ```
-# Example data from inventory.
 {
   "ingress": "lb-node.cluster1.cloud.s05584.us.wal-mart.com",
   "apiServer": "lb-master.cluster1.cloud.s05584.us.wal-mart.com",